Joachim Böhmer

 Hans-Joachim Böhmer (1 October 1940 – 28 December 1999) was an East German rower who won a bronze medal in the double sculls at the 1972 Summer Olympics, together with Uli Schmied.

+Biography

-They also won a European title in 1971 and a silver medal at the 1970 World Rowing Championships.
+Before his appearance at the Olympic Games, Böhmer (with Schmied) won a European title in 1971 and a silver medal at the 1970 World Rowing Championships.
 In other rowing events Böhmer won a bronze medal in the eights at the 1966 World Rowing Championships.

+In 1969, Böhmer won the Diamond Challenge Sculls (the premier singles sculls event) at the Henley Royal Regatta, rowing for SC Dynamo Berlin.